bjatkin/golf-examples/README.md

 ### WANDER TYPE DEMO
 ---
-[] get other character sprites into the game.
+[] fix apostraphy's not displaying
-[] make it possible to talk to the POI's
+[] when you are walking up shift the player left/right to make walking into doors easier [] add a note that says the store is closed (late stage RPG economies joke) [] fix the little counting girl joke.
+EVents are not firing correctly?
-[] start adding events to the system to update iteraction.
+[] use non coliding wall sprite at the bottom of the walls.
+(Add wall paper?)

 ### BIBI DUCK DEMO
 ---